 Depression is a chronic condition that affects millions of Americans.
 After what has been a tough year for so many worldwide, people are already prone to depressive episodes.
-The cold weather, shorter days, and more time spent inside make things worse.
+The cold weather, shorter days, and more time spent inside worsen things.
 It’s always essential to spot the signs of depression and fight against them, especially as many countries begin to transition into the winter season.

 Dealing with depression isn’t easy.
 It is a highly individual process that sometimes requires medical intervention for most people.
 It’s normal for people to feel sad occasionally—prolonged feelings of sadness or despair mark depression.
 For people struggling with depression, it can feel very overwhelming.
 It can feel very lonely, with no possible end in sight.
 At its worst, depression can push people to do things like self-harm or trigger suicidal ideation.